CodersCampTeam/learning-tool/README.md

 ## Features

 - Login/registration also using Google
-- Adding flashcards, and flashcards collection
-- Searching flashcards collection by tags
+- Creating, sharing and benefitting from public collections of flashcards in line with #openknowledge approach
+- Email reminders about repetitions according to the schedule of user's choice
 - Statistics
-- reminders about repetitions

 ### The following technologies were used :